 In the world of cake decorating, sometimes by starting small, you can enable yourself to think big.
 Here are some small cake ideas to inspire you to further your cake decorating prowess, featuring several awesome mini-cakes paired with matching larger and more involved designs.

-From mini to major, see how your cake decorating skills can progress when you start small!
+See how your cake decorating skills can progress when you start small!

 If you’re fairly new to cake decorating, the idea of decorating a multi-tiered masterpiece with fondant, gum paste and hand-painted metallic details might seem like a task far exceeding your current skills.
 However, testing out advanced methods on a smaller scale, with a single-tiered cake, can help you hone your skills.
 On the smaller scale, you have a more controlled area in which to really perfect techniques, refine your style and overcome potential obstacles.
 This enables you to confidently move on to a grander scale and take your cake decorating skills to the next level.